cypress-io/cypress/CONTRIBUTING.md

 For some issues, there are places you can check for more information.
 This may help you resolve the issue yourself.
 Even if it doesn't, this information can help us figure out and resolve an issue.

 - For issues in the web browser, check the JavaScript console and your Network tab.
-- Click on any commands where the failure occured, this will log more information about the error to the JavaScript console.
+- Click on any commands where the failure occurred, this will log more information about the error to the JavaScript console.
-- Use Cypress' [`debug`](https://github.com/cypress-io/cypress/wiki/debug) or [`pause`](https://github.com/cypress-io/cypress/wiki/pause) commands to step through your commands.
+- Use Cypress' [`debug`](https://on.cypress.io/api/debug) or [`pause`](https://on.cypress.io/api/pause) commands to step through your commands.
 - Ask other Cypress users for help in our [gitter channel](https://gitter.im/cypress-io/cypress).

 ### Reproducibility